 When is the right time to think about Design Ops?

 Design Ops typically isn’t necessary at the early startup stage because there are so few people working on a project that communication gaps are rare, and alignment isn’t an issue.
-Design Ops is all about coordination, strategy, and systematizing to keep everyone on the same page regarding design goals, and it comes in handy when teams begin to scale.
+However, Design Ops becomes crucial as teams begin to scale and the need for a more streamlined and efficient process arises.
+It is all about coordination, strategy, and systematizing to keep everyone on the same page regarding design goals, particularly in digital experience design.

 So, when is it time to think about creating a Design Ops initiative?
 Here are a few key indicators.